telerik/winforms-docs/scheduler/drag-and-drop/combining-raddragdropservice-and-ole-drag-and-drop.md

 {{endregion}}

+>caption Figure 1: Using RadDragDropService
 ![scheduler-drag-and-drop-combining-raddragdropservice-and-ole-drag-and-drop 001](images/scheduler-drag-and-drop-combining-raddragdropservice-and-ole-drag-and-drop001.gif)

 >note As we remove the dragged appointment,it is necessary to save the performed changes in the data source.Please refer to [Data Binding Walkthrough]({%slug winforms/scheduler/data-binding/data-binding-walkthrough%}) article.
 >

-## Drag and drop from RadListControl to RadScheduler using the OLE drag-and-drop
+## Drag and Drop from RadListControl to RadScheduler Using the OLE Drag and Drop

 1. Firstly, we should start the drag and drop operation using the RadListControl.__MouseMove__ event when the left mouse button is pressed.
 Afterwards, allow dragging over the __RadScheduler__ via the __Effect__ argument of the __DragEventArgs__ in the RadScheduler.__DragEnter__ event handler: